Sharrisii/TAZ/README.md

 iso to retrieve the settings, scripts, ... found in the "TAZ_optional_usb_stick"-repo which are to be downloaded and placed on a
 USB-stick and then inserted to the PC.
 For x86, the lowest supported class of cpu's are the SSE-cpu's, so Pentium 3 / Athlon Xp.

-Extra packages for gentoo (that change TAZ into SecuriTAZ) include eid-mw